EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-policylabel/authentication-policylabel.md

 The following requirement applies only to the NetScaler CLI:
 If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication policy label" or 'authentication policy label').

+<b>type</b>
+Type of feature (aaatm or rba) against which to match the policies bound to this policy label.
+Possible values: AAATM_REQ, RBA_REQ
+Default value: AAATM_REQ

 <b>comment</b>
 Any comments to preserve information about this authentication policy label.

 <b>loginSchema</b>
 Login schema associated with authentication policy label.
+Login schema defines the UI rendering by providing customization option of the fields.
+If user intervention is not needed for a given factor such as group extraction, a loginSchema whose authentication schema is "noschema" should be used.